 The Girl With The Dragon Tattoo by Stieg Larsson

 For anyone who has read The Millennium Trilogy, which includes The Girl With The Dragon Tattoo, you would be aware it is a crime book that is rather dark, which then opens the question, why would this book inspire wanderlust?
 Well for me, the book obviously did but for a slightly strange and odd reason.
 As an Aussie, snow is foreign and rare to us down in the sunburnt country.
 Reading this book, however, opened my mind to the beauty of snow and what I could experience.
 Since then I have been attracted to the cold and the cool white fluffy stuff.
-I have fallen in love with it so much I will be embarking on a trip to Antarctica in March 2017.
+I have fallen in love with it so much I will be embarking on a trip to Antarctica.

 Lauren, The Traveller’s Guide By #ljojlo